Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 You know, it doesn’t matter how many times you do this; there’s always that little voice in the back of your head saying, “What if it breaks?
 What if it doesn’t stick?
 What’ll I do then?”
 But surprise, surprise, everything turned out alright.
 I sanded everything down, and would you believe it?
 Once I put on a coat of finish, the Dutchman blended right in, not even noticeable unless you knew it was there.

-Embracing My Errors
+Embracing My

 As I stared at that table, a sense of pride washed over me.
 That Dutchman was more than just a patch; it was a testament to my journey – a learning experience in my woodworking adventure.
 Every ding and dent tells a story, right?
-And hey, I now talk about that table to anyone who’ll listen, sharing the mishap, the lessons learned, and the joy of seeing that mistake turned into something beautiful.
+And hey, I now talk about that table to anyone who’ll listen, the , the lessons learned, and the joy of seeing that mistake turned into something beautiful.

 Honestly, if someone had told me about Dutchmen earlier on, I think I would’ve saved myself a lot of heartache.
 But sometimes, you just gotta live it to learn it, you know?
 Now when I see those imperfections in my projects, I see opportunities to turn them into something else.